preira/Webhooks/Docs/Architecture.md

 note over Webhook API: Too many retries.
 Failing.
 Webhook API-->>-Client: 503 Unavailable
-Note over Client: The event was not published and the client should retry
+Note over Client: The event was not published <br/>and the client should retry

 ```